 If you have tried all of our previous suggestions on fixing your Apple Watch’s heart rate, then the issue may be with your watch’s sensor.

-To check if the sensor is working, you should check your heart rate in the Heart Rate app.
+To check whether the sensor works, you should check your heart rate in the Heart Rate app.

 If everything looks normal, the issue might be due to the delay from the Workout app.